 Jesus Christ is the supreme and only Head of the Church.
 He doesn’t merely teach us what to believe and do in our personal lives but also much about structuring and governing His Church.
 Whereas many churches have adopted a leadership model that resembles the business-world, where the pastor functions like a CEO, we recognize the importance that Christ places upon mutual accountability.
 The Scriptures teach that there be a plurality of elders to rule, a minister to preach, and deacons to serve.
 Further, both Scripture and church history inform us that it is not good for a church to operate independently.
 Therefore, we find further accountability and wisdom in our ecclesiastical ties.
 Our regional assembly is called Classis Eastern U.S. and our denomination, the United Reformed Churches in North America.

-The officers of Zeltenreich have called Zachary Wyse, who was our church planter, to continue his service of Word and Sacrament at Westside Reformed Church.
+These officers called Zachary Wyse, who was our church planter, to continue his service of Word and Sacrament at Westside Reformed Church.
 Zac is from Stryker, Ohio and a graduate of Miami University (Zoology, B.S.).
 Though he grew up as a regular churchgoer, he was converted in college.
-Zac, then, spent five years serving campus fellowships in Europe, working for Campus Crusade for Christ and UCCF: The Christian Unions.
-These years were especially helpful for him in understanding the Christian faith and learning to defend it.
-He is a graduate of Westminster Seminary California (M.Div, 2013).
+After spending five years serving campus fellowships in Europe, he attended Westminster Seminary California (M.Div, 2013).
 He was ordained to the office of Minister in November of 2013.
 He is especially zealous to encourage further church planting in the Cincinnati Metro area and further afield.